+Although one of the five Michigan universities to have received the Carnegie Foundation’s top research designation, WMU ranks ninth in tuition and fees among the state’s 15 public universities.
 Information about tuition and fees is available online and covers differential tuition charged to students in the Haworth College of Business, College of Engineering and Applied Sciences, and College of Fine Arts.
-WMU ranks 10th in tuition and fees among the state's 15 public universities and is the least expensive of Michigan's five top-tier research universities.

 Financial aid and scholarships (fiscal year 2012-13)

 WMU awarded $270 million in financial assistance to more than 19,400 students.
 About $53 million of this total went to more than 3,400 graduate students.

 Worldwide information resources

 - Extensive computing facilities and wireless access are available in classrooms, laboratories and residence halls across the campus.

 - With more than 5 million items, University Libraries is the state’s fourth largest university library system and numbers among the top 100 in the country.

 - University Libraries also connects patrons with the holdings of 72,000 libraries worldwide.

 - Holdings encompass more than 5 million items, including some 2.5 million print and nonprint titles, and electronic versions of more than 245,500 books and 62,600 serial publications.